aaw/cover/README.md

 Pipes, colons, and brackets are all used for special input features, as described below:

-### Optional items
+### Primary and secondary items

-The first line of items in the input can contain a single pipe (`|`) that separates required items from optional items.
-Required items must be present in any solution found by a solver but optional items do not need to be present in a solution.
+The item declarations on the first line of the input can contain a single pipe (`|`) that separates primary items from secondary items.
+Primary items must be present in any solution found by a solver but secondary items do not need to be present in a solution.

 #### Example: